xinqu2016/SST-and-EIS-slopes/README.md

 # Output
-EIS and SST slope in five regions from 36 CMIP3 and CMIP5 models  [%K-1]
+EIS and SST slope in five regions from 36 CMIP3 and CMIP5 models  [Figure, %K-1]

+EIS and SST slope averaged over five regions from 36 CMIP3 and CMIP5 models  [nc file, %K-1]

 Is a script to draw a figure in the paper included ?: No